 Mishipeshu and other pictographs at Agawa Bay – said by Thor Conway to be “the most famous image of aboriginal art in Canada”

-Rock art of Iran
+Rock Art in Iran

 Iran's rock art sites are spread across the country at Birjand (Lakh mazar), Khorasan (Nehbandan), Yazd (Arnan), Sistan and Balochistan (Nikshahr and Saravan), Isfahan (Gharghab and Kucherey at Golpaygan and Vist in Khansar), Lorestan (Homiyan in Kuhdasht, Khommeh in Aligudars, Mihad in Borujerd), Arak (Ibrahim Abad, Yasavel in Komijan, Ahmadabad in Khondab and Khomein), Hamadan (Darre Shahrestaneh Alvand, Darreh Ganjistan (Sarcenameal and) Khosrabayer Deh), village of Dowlatabad, Sharyar, Kuhe (Kaftarlu) and Qum (Kahak) In the Khomein region, there are several thousand rock art sites.